brogar2000/site/docs/design-document.md

-# Design of the Yggdrasil Screen Reader
+# Design of the Odilia Screen Reader

 ## Event Based Design